opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/rds_instance_v3.html.markdown

 * `availability_zone` -
   (Required)
-  Specifies the AZ ID.
+  Specifies the AZ name.
 Changing this parameter will create a new resource.

 * `db` -
   (Required)
   Specifies the database information.
 Structure is documented below.
+Changing this parameter will create a new resource.

+* `flavor` -
+  (Required)
+  Specifies the specification code.
 Changing this parameter will create a new resource.

 * `name` -
   (Required)